gdevanla/pandoc-markdown-ghci-filter/README-pre-process.md

 increment:: Integer -> Integer increment x = x + 1

--- interactive prompt to demostrate the working of definitions so far
+-- interactive prompt to demonstrate the working of definitions so far

 >> increment 41
 ```